make-demo-learn-math/make-demo-learn-math.github.io/doc/index.md

 > [Takeaways](./takeaway-all.html)

 - What will you get from this presentation?
+- Our learning objective is
-  - You will gain an appreciation for some of the interesting mathematics involved in video game development:
+  to gain an appreciation
+  for some of the interesting mathematics involved in video game development:
-    - We will touch upon three specific areas of math:
-      - Modulo arithmetic (for generating our random numbers)
+  - Modular arithmetic (for generating our random numbers)
   - Spherical geometry (for mapping numbers to points on our planet)
   - Quaternion algebra (for rotating our 3D view)
-  - Also,
-    for any programmers who need a seedable pseudorandom number generator, you will be able re-use the JavaScript code here for your own work.
+- Also, we will look at a seedable pseudorandom number generator in JavaScript that you can use for your own work.

 ## About me